mikkokallio/gomokuai/doc/testing.md

 Conclusions: Reach and branching increase a bot's skill, but at a heavy cost.
 Increasing depth seems to be a better way to increase skill.

+#### Test 3: Test transposition tables

+This time there are two depth 5 (Jane, Donald) and two depth 7 bots (George, Maisie) that are otherwise identical except Donald and Maisie have access to data from hundreds of previous games, spesifically first 10 moves and the results (black win, white win, draw) of those games.

+* Jane: depth 5, no tables; 15 wins, 5 draws, 40 losses, 0.94 s
+* Donald, depth 5, uses tables; 28 wins, 5 draws, 27 losses, 1,82 s
+* George: depth 7, no tables; 33 wins, 7 draws, 20 losses, 2.82 s
+* Maisie, depth 7, uses tables; 31 wins, 9 draws, 20 losses, 3.73 s

+This is curious: Donald plays clearly better than Jane, but George and Maisie are pretty equal.
+The sample is small, but perhaps the predictive power of greater depth (combined with deepening) is overlapping with the use of tables.

 ## To be processed!

 * Mitä on testattu, miten tämä tehtiin?